 - Medications and Glasses: If you take medication, bring enough for a minimum of 12 hours even if you think you’ll be there for far less.
 Better safe than sorry.
 If you wear contacts, bring a backup pair of glasses and eye drops.

 - Personal Care Products: I recommend bringing a travel-sized pack of wet wipes.
 They can be used for the porta-potties but also for other cleanups during the day.
 One of those purse packs of tissues is also awesome, especially in cold runny nose weather.
-If you’re having your period or want to be the BFF of someone who may have had theirs come earlier than expected, bring a couple tampons or pads.
+If you’re having your period or want to be the BFF of someone who may have had theirs come earlier than expected, bring a couple of tampons or pads.
 Again plan for 12 hours even though your day will likely be shorter.
 If you have a nervous stomach, some Immodium AD may be your BFF.
 I recommend bringing at least one clean bandana.
 It’s not heavy, won’t take up much space, and can prove quite useful for a face cover, washcloth, pouch to hold small items, head covering, and more.
-Also bring lip balm – it's something that will make you more comfortable and help if you have to go a while without refilling your water.
+Also, bring lip balm – it's something that will make you more comfortable and help if you have to go a while without refilling your water.

 - Personal Identification and Money: Bring your ID, your insurance cards and medical information, one credit or debit card, and $25-$40 in cash.
 If you don’t have phone numbers memorized, consider a piece of paper or write on your arm the number of an emergency contact just in case your phone dies or gets lost.
 All money and IDs should be on your person.
-This is a time when that money belt or neck wallet your mom bought you before your first overseas trip will come in handy.
+This is a time when that money belt your mom bought you before your first overseas trip will come in handy.
 Not only will this prevent pickpockets, it will keep your hands free and make it easy to move quickly.

 - If you have room, a bit of duct tape can prove quite useful for making signs on the spot, helping out a fellow protester with a broken bag, and other unexpected situations.